-As a participant in the healthcare industry, our operations and relationships, and those of our customers, are regulated by a number of federal, state and local governmental entities.
-The impact of this on us is direct, to the extent we are ourselves subject to these laws and regulations, and is also indirect in that in a number of situations, even though we may not be directly regulated by specific health care laws and regulations, our products must be capable of being used in a manner that complies with those laws and regulations by our customers.
-Inability of our customers to do so could affect the marketability of our products, our compliance with our customer contracts, or even expose us to direct liability on a theory that we had assisted our customers in a violation of health care laws or regulations.
-Because our business relationships with physicians are unique, and the healthcare technology industry as a whole is relatively young, the application of many state and federal regulations to our business operations and to our customers' is uncertain.
+As a participant in the healthcare industry, our operations and relationships are regulated by a number of federal, state and local governmental entities.
+Because our business relationships with physicians are unique, and the healthcare technology industry as a whole is relatively young, the application of many state and federal regulations to our business operations is uncertain.
 It is possible that a review of our business practices or those of our customers by courts or regulatory authorities could result in a determination that could adversely affect us.
 In addition, the healthcare regulatory environment may change in a way that restricts our existing operations or our growth.
 This industry is expected to continue to undergo significant changes for the foreseeable future, which could have an adverse effect on our business, financial condition or results of operations.
 Future regulation of our business practices or those of our customers may adversely affect us.